-International Programs, Faculty of Education, Simon Fraser University, collaborates with international partner educational institutions and organizations to offer individualized, short term, non-credit programs for groups of teachers, student teachers and educational leaders.
+The Office of International Education, Faculty of Education at Simon Fraser University, collaborates with international partner educational institutions and organizations to offer individualized, short term, non-credit programs for groups of teachers, student teachers and educational leaders.

-Programs are designed to best reflect the educational and cultural contexts of the participating groups, the majority of whom request courses in the teaching of English as a Foreign or Additional Language (TEFL/TEAL).
+Programs are designed to best reflect the educational and cultural contexts of the participating groups, the majority of whom request courses in the teaching of English as an Additional Language (TEFL/TEAL).

-The format normally includes workshops, seminars, grou discussion, presentations, school visits, field trips, and cultural events, enrolling 16 to 24 participants for 2 to 6 weeks.
+The format normally includes workshops, seminars, group discussion, presentations, school visits, field trips, and cultural events, enrolling 16 to 24 participants for 2 to 6 weeks.

 - In-service teachers who wish to examine and to build on their own teaching and learning experiences with a view to developing new approaches, knowledge and skills, to be implemented in home teaching environments